-Woman Forward Award for corporate governance and gender diversity in the "Corporate" category.
-0 00 00.11
+- Woman Forward Award for corporate governance and gender diversity in the "Corporate" category. - The Group is in the top 100 of the EQUILEAP ranking, at number 49.

-It is also ranked in the top 30 of companies with best practices in diversity and inclusion.
+• It is also ranked in the top 30 of companies with best practices in diversity and inclusion.